-Vertically Integrated Application Center, Equipment Development and Manufacturing.
-We develop and manufacture most of our critical assemblies, subassemblies and components, including motion systems, integrated fiber lasers, specialty components, frames, cabinets and proprietary optical assemblies.
+Vertically Integrated Application Center, Equipment Development and Manufacturing

+We develop and manufacture most of our critical assemblies, subassemblies and components, including motion systems, integrated lasers, specialty components, frames, cabinets and proprietary optical assemblies.
 We also develop our software for use with our laser systems.
 We have our own engineering, procurement, manufacturing and assembly operations as a part of our vertically integrated manufacturing process.
-Integration of our application and R&D center with our manufacturing capability provides our customers with a competitive edge to achieving their manufacturing goals for our laser material processing systems.
+Integration of our application and research and development groups with our manufacturing capability provides our customers with a competitive edge in achieving their manufacturing goals using our laser material processing systems.

+Accumulated Diversified Expertise

-Accumulated Expertise.
-We have extensive know-how in mathematical and physical processes and equipment modeling, industrial electronics, laser systems, materials and computer science which enables us to make our market-specific laser material processing equipment, machine operating software, motion and vision systems and other critical assemblies, subassemblies and components.
+We have extensive know-how in mathematical and physical processes of materials behavior and equipment modeling, industrial electronics, laser systems, materials and computer science which enables us to make our market-specific laser material processing equipment, machine operating software, motion and vision systems and other critical assemblies, subassemblies and components.